 The season of Advent, A Time of Expectant Waiting, has been a full one here in Clongowes, with many events in the school ranging from the Advent Service of Reconciliation by way of the joyful Christmas Lunch on the Feast of the Immaculate Conception to the annual Christmas Concert last week.
-Yesterday the annual Carol Service provided a last hurrah as well as an opportunity to let off some steam between the end of the exams that morning and the anticipation of results.
+On Tuesday the annual Carol Service provided a last hurrah as well as an opportunity to let off some steam between the end of the exams that morning and the anticipation of results.

-Other high points of the ceremony included a show stopping performance of his own ‘rap’ by Rhetoric student Jesse Onyejekwe (poignantly for the last time), Mr Chris Lumb’s ‘Christmas Cracker Grudge’ (which took three attempts before the popular result was achieved) and the perennial ‘Twelve Days of Christmas’ challenge.
+The aeterna gave way to some old-school, boisterous caduca, with Mr Chris Lumb’s ‘Christmas Cracker Grudge’ (which took five attempts before the popular result was achieved) and the perennial ‘Twelve Days of Christmas’ challenge.
 This last – ever-popular – item on the programme adopts a ‘Battle of the Bands’ approach, assigning various groups as supporters of all the characters in the much-loved, 18th century English carol from the twelve drummers all the way down to the solitary partridge.
-This year the ladies of the Support Staff made off with the gong for the best contribution inspired and led by the Headmaster’s PA, Ms Irene Fitzpatrick…
+This year the new boys in Elements made off with the gong for the best contribution inspired despite a cautious start to their contribution.

-When order had been restored the Rector, Fr Michael Sheil returned to the podium to give a final blessing before the service concluded with an exultant version of ‘O Come All Ye Faithful’ and the ‘curtain’ was lowered on another successful seasonal event.
+When order had finally been restored the Rector, Fr Michael Sheil returned to the podium to give a final blessing before the service concluded with an exultant version of ‘O Come All Ye Faithful’ and the ‘curtain’ was lowered on another successful seasonal event.

 Mr Declan O’Keeffe, Head of Communications